younghhk/NCI/README.md

 ---

 # Core Statistical Methods
-📐 Principled modeling, interpretation, and inference for epidemiologic research.
+📐Modeling, interpretation, and inference for epidemiologic research.

 ### Effect Measures and Interpretation